-Concert Band is designed for beginning to intermediate wind players and percussionists.
-This course is intended to build basic instrumental techniques.
-Students will reinforce basic performance skills through regular scale work and technical exercises.
-They will also learn basic musicianship skills, a historical background of music, and basic music theory.
-Performances will include concerts and festivals.
-Credit for this class is awarded on the basis of participation at rehearsals, concerts, and festivals in addition to the instructor's evaluation of each student's performance ability.
+Concert Band is designed for beginning wind and percussion musicians.
+Students will learn beginning performance skills through regular scale work and technical exercises.
+They will also learn music reading, instrument-specific skills, and foundational ensemble performance skills.
+Performances include concerts and festivals.
+Credit for this class is awarded on the basis of participation at rehearsals, concerts, and festivals in addition to the director's evaluation of each student's performance ability.

-- Demonstrate playing ability of all major scales - Develop an intermediate level of playing ability on their major instrument - Develop knowledge of music theory at a level appropriate to intermediate musicianship - Participate in public performances.
+- Demonstrate playing ability of six major scales - Develop an beginning level of playing ability on their primary instrument - Demonstrate basic knowledge of ensemble performance skills - Participate in concerts, festivals, and public performances

-Symphonic Band (Intermediate)
+Symphonic Band (Intermediate Level)